The College Monk

 Eligibility requirements for APA-COA accreditation

-To receive accreditation, the programs must be offered for doctoral education and training of psychologists and the program’s standards must be within the accrediting agency’s scope.
+In order to receive accreditation, the programs must be offered for doctoral education and training of psychologists and the program’s standards must be within the accrediting agency’s scope.

 • The program should fall under the scope of APA accreditation.